fergus-mk/Thesis/README.md

 This is a repository for my Earth Science MSc thesis.
 The thesis is an attempt to the quality of tagged flood defences in OpenStreetMap for the purpose of hydrological modelling.

-_I will include a fuller descritpion at a later stage, I will also upload neater versions of the code if I have time_
+_I will include a more complete descritpion at a later stage, I will also upload neater versions of the code if I have time._

 __Known Issues/ Improvements Recommended__